-Merton Voluntary Service Council (MVSC) celebrated its third year of social prescribing successes at Wilson Health and Wellbeing Hub on as part of Social Prescribing Day.
+Merton Voluntary Service Council (MVSC) celebrated its third year of social prescribing successes at Wilson Health and Wellbeing Hub on Social Prescribing Day.

-Guest speakers delivered Q&A panels and discussed the history behind the social prescribing service at the Mitcham-based hospital as the nationwide day deemed the service vital during social distancing and self-isolation.
+The Mitcham hospital hosted guest speakers, Q&A panels and workshops on social prescribing as the nationwide day deemed the service vital during social distancing and self-isolation.

 Merton social prescribing manager, Ben Halschka, said: “The coronavirus outbreak will worsen anxiety and leave people more isolated.